 There are several major sources of groundwater contamination, almost all of them directly related to increased residential and commercial development.
 Evidence of contamination and corrective measures vary according to source.

 Wells.
 Underground wells are potential pathways for bacterial and other contaminants entering the groundwater.
 Well-water turbidity is evidence of contamination and proper testing will reveal high levels of bacteria.
 Corrective measures include a watertight well cover, a tight well casing, and tight plumbing connections.
-Abandoned wells should be identified and sealed.
+Please seal any abandoned wells.

 Septic Systems.
 Contamination is evident when wastewater appears above ground.
 Well-water testing will detect excessive bacteria and chemicals.
 Corrective measures include proper installation, annual (if a garbage disposal is used) or bi-annual cleaning, and not disposing household chemicals into the system.
 More about bacterial contamination here.
 How to maintain your septic system information can be found here.

 Natural Substances.
 Evidence of contamination from natural substances such as sulphur and iron is found in the bad taste or odor of the well water, and stains on water fixtures.
 Well water testing will detect unacceptable levels of these substances.
 Water treatment devices will alleviate this problem.
 Also, if feasible, you should avoid drawing water from areas where natural groundwater problems exist, and/or change over to a public water supply.
 To find out where your drinking water comes from, check out our drinking water map.